cadeheinberg/SKplugin/SevenKitsPlugin/src/me/cade/PluginSK/readme.txt

-The most important class is Fighter.java
+The most important class is Fighter.java.
+It stores all of the players stats and holds key methods that are used during the game.

 A Fighter instance is created for every player that joins the server.

-It stores all of the players stats and holds key methods that are used during the game.
+As the player plays progresses, their
+Fighter instance is updated respectively.

 When the player leaves the server, to save the their stats the